SMI/SmiServices/.azure-pipelines/README.md

 ## Notes

--   `set -x` in bash tasks may interfere with the `##vso` tasks, as AP will interpret any stdout containing that string as a command.
+-   `set -x` in bash tasks may interfere with the `##vso` syntax, as AP will interpret any stdout containing that string as a command.
 This can cause problems with variables being set twice and having the wrong quote escaping.
 See:
     -   https://github.com/Microsoft/azure-pipelines-tasks/issues/10165
     -   https://github.com/microsoft/azure-pipelines-tasks/issues/10331
     -   https://developercommunity.visualstudio.com/content/problem/375679/pipeline-variable-incorrectly-inserts-single-quote.html